iterative/dvc.org/content/docs/studio/user-guide/billing-and-payment.md

 You can decrease the number of seats in your plan at any point, as explained in the previous section.

-To cancel the Team plan and move back to the Free plan, decrease the number of seats in the team to 1 or 2 and click on `Downgrade`.
+To cancel the Basic plan and move back to the Free plan, decrease the number of seats in the team to 1 or 2 and click on `Downgrade`.
 A prorated credit will be added to your account for the remaining days in the billing period.
 It will be applied automatically for future payment.

-When you downgrade from the Team plan to the Free plan, you will receive a prorated refund for the days remaining in the billing period.
+When you downgrade from the Basic plan to the Free plan, you will receive a prorated refund for the days remaining in the billing period.
 For inquiries about refunds, please [contact us].

-To upgrade to or downgrade from an Enterprise plan, please [contact us].
+To upgrade to or downgrade from Teams or Enterprise plan, please [contact us].

-## Billing period and auto-renewal of Team plans
+## Billing period and auto-renewal of Basic plans

-The billing period for each team plan subscription starts on the date of the subscription and is one month long.
+The billing period for each Basic plan subscription starts on the date of the subscription and is one month long.
 For example, if your subscription date is the 15th of May, your next billing period will start on the 15th of June.

-Team plan subscriptions are renewed automatically for one more month at the end of each billing period.
+Basic plan subscriptions are renewed automatically for one more month at the end of each billing period.

 Seven (7) days before the end of your billing period you will receive an email